-Figure 5 Jumper Setting
+Figure 3 Jumper setting

-2.6 Hardware setup procedure
+2.7 Hardware setup procedure

-- ➤ Power off your PC, remember to unplug the AC power cable - > Set card ID as previously stated if there are more than one BRI card and set the jumpers on right. - ➤ Insert B200M into a Mini PCI slot - > If needing providing power to external equipments, please refer jumper setting section for the detail.
+- Power off your PC, remember to unplug the AC power cable - Set card ID as previously stated if there is more than one BRI card. - Insert B400E/BE400E into a PCI-E slot vertically

-- ➤ Plug ISDN lines into RJ-45 interfaces which set as TE mode and ISDN phone lines into RJ-45 interface which set as NT mode - Fix the board by screws - ➤ Plug back the AC power cable, and power on PC appropriately, it is time to install software.
+- ➤ Plug the hard disk power supply cable (D style) to power feeding input jack if need to provide power by external equipments, please refer jumper setting section for more details. - ➤ Plug ISDN lines into RJ-45 interfaces which sets as TE mode and ISDN phone lines into RJ-45 interface which sets as NT mode - Fix the board by a screw - ➤ Plug back the AC power cable, and power on PC

 Caution: During the above processes, an ESD wrist strap is needed.
 Once power is on, you must not attempt to install or take down the board.
-After hardware setup
+After hardware setup appropriately, it is time to install software.